INTERVIEW

 What do you value the most in a data analysis technology or software?

-M.K. – I find that when I am looking at new software to adopt, I really appreciate companies or organisations that build a good community.
-So, it is interesting that big companies have great tools, but open-source and building community is really important.
+M.K. – I find that when I am looking at new software to adopt, I really appreciate companies or organizations that build a good community.
+So, it is interesting that big companies have great tools, but open-source and building communities are really important.
 Because you may have the best piece of technology in the world, but if nobody uses it, it is like nobody cares.
 I look at the community and what people are saying about new technology.
 Some companies are very inclusive and will listen to the people.
 And some others are like “You should love the work we do”.
-So some companies that are really hard to work with and I think is just like an attitude problem. .
+So some companies that are really hard to work with and I think is just like an attitude problem.

 What approach do you follow on a data analysis-based project?

 M.K. – There are a couple of approaches to flow around a project.
 There is CRISP-Dm that people use.
-I tend to follow a simpler version which is TACT: target, arrange or acquire data, compose, and transmit, like ship it.
+I tend to follow a simpler version which is TACT: target, arrange or acquire data, compose, and transmit like ship it.
 That is the approach that I take.
 I find that getting the goal first is so important for data science because, otherwise, it’s just experimentation, which is good too but in a different way.
 I think it is better to have a frame of what are we going to do and follow from there.

 What skills does a data scientist need for 2022?